okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 With ingress you can run your own ingress controller (basically a loudbalancer) within the Kub Cluster.

-There are default ingress controller available, or you can write your own controller.
+There are default ingress controller available, or you can write your own ingress controller.